Studying online (if an online offering is shown below)

 Assessment

-Indicative assessments in this unit are as follows: (1) assignments; (2) tests; (3) examinations; and (4) professional behaviour.
+Indicative assessments in this unit are as follows: (1) assignments; (2) tests; (3) examination; and (4) professional behaviour (assessed through continuous observation – pass/fail).
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the examinations and professional behaviour components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the examination and professional behaviour (assessed through continuous observation – pass/fail) components.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.